h2oai/steam/README.md

-# Installing, Starting, and Using Steam
+# Installing, Starting, and Using Steam and the H2O Scoring Service

 This document is meant for H2O developers and describes how to install, start, and use Steam on an in-house YARN cluster.
 External users should review the [README.md](docs/README.md) file within the **/docs** folder.